SteveJustin1963/KNN/README.md

 Just like when you ask your friends for advice, KNN asks the most similar things to make good guesses or decisions.

 ```
+\\ NEEDS A LOT OF WORK! sudo forth not real forth

 variable max-distance   \ A large initial maximum distance
 variable max-label      \ Initial maximum label count
 variable min-distance   \ Initial minimum distance